IraAngeles-IBM/istio101/install-k8s/README.md

-# Exercise 1 - Accessing a Kubernetes cluster with IBM Cloud Kubernetes Service
+# Accessing a Kubernetes cluster with IBM Cloud Kubernetes Service

 You must already have a [cluster created](https://console.bluemix.net/docs/containers/container_index.html#container_index).
 Here are the steps to access your cluster.